When Should You Give Employees a Pay Raise?

 Simply stated, paying employees too little comes with big potential costs.
 When that money is redirected into pay increases for employees, assuming it fits within the larger financial picture, it often pays dividends to your business five, 10, or many more times over.
 There’s a reason why labor costs are your main expense.

 3. Add Up the Potential Productivity Gains of a Pay Raise

 If raising workers’ pay will enable you to bring on talent capable of adding to your revenue or streamlining your costs, the salary increase may pay for itself (and then some).
 One such example involved JMJ Phillip Group, an executive search firm.

 The firm, which focuses on manufacturing and the supply chain, did some analysis on worker salaries, about 15 percent of whom were hourly workers, says Dennis Theodorou, vice president of operations.
 The results prompted the firm to raise hourly worker pay by about 25 percent.
 There was good reason to give employees raises, says Theodorou, because the market was “extremely competitive.”

 At the same time that it bumped up worker pay, JMJ also raised expectations for their employees.
 When the company increased wages for existing employees, for instance, it often provided coaching and employee training.

 The goal was to empower employees to make a stronger contribution to the company by improving its customer service and internal processes, says Theodorou.
 In hiring 10 to 15 people, the company also developed a multi-step process that provides added insight to a candidate’s character.

 In a competitive hiring market, increasing the pay of your employees can bolster profits and attract the kinds of workers who will deliver.
-But you won’t get too far if you don’t have an effective recruiting and retention strategy guiding the process.
+But a pay raise won’t get you too far if you don’t have an effective recruiting and retention strategy guiding the process.
 That’s where we can help.
 Connect with Monster today to see how your business can get free access to the latest expert recruiting insights and job market analysis so your company can find the best, most profitable workers.